NAMZYNEMO/LUDO_Game-usingPython/README.md

 # LUDO_Game-usingPython
 Ludo is a classic board game that originated in India and is played by 2 to 4 players.
 The game is usually played on a square board with a cross-shaped play area divided into four colored sections, each of which is designated for one player.
+The players take turns rolling a single die to move their tokens around the board, with the goal of moving all their tokens from the starting area to the home area.
+Here's a brief overview of how to play Ludo:
+1. **Setup**: Each player chooses a color and places their four tokens in their respective starting areas.
+Players take turns rolling the die to determine who goes first, with the highest roll starting the game.
+2. **Gameplay**: Players take turns rolling a six-sided die and moving their tokens around the board accordingly.
+Players must move their tokens the number of spaces indicated by the die roll in a clockwise direction along the track.
+If a player rolls a six, they get to roll again.
+3. **Entering the Board**: To enter a token onto the board from the starting area, a player must roll a six.
+Once a six is rolled, the player can choose which token to move onto the starting space.
+4. **Capturing Opponent's Tokens**: If a player lands on a space occupied by an opponent's token, the opponent's token is captured and sent back to its starting area.
+However, if the player rolls the exact number needed to land on a space occupied by an opponent's token, they cannot capture it.
+5. **Safety Zones**: Each player's "home" section of the board contains safe zones where opponents cannot capture tokens.
+Players must move their tokens into their home zone and then move them up the columns to the center of the board to win the game.
+6. **Winning the Game**: The first player to move all of their tokens into the center of the board wins the game.
+Ludo is a game of luck combined with some strategic decisions regarding which tokens to move and when to do so.
+Ludo is a game of luck combined with some strategic decisions regarding which tokens to move and when to do so.